Lee-Yiqing/My-Courses/README.md

 # My-Courses
-Chaetsheet and other resources for CS101 2025 fall.
+Cheatsheet and other resources for CS101 2025 fall.
 For those who have no experience on python before attending college.